HorizenOfficial/horizen-academy-v2/docs/mining/crypto-mining-economics.md

 _The mining cost_ is based on the costs of electricity (priced at 3.5¢-5¢ per kWh) spent by ASIC machines to mine 1 bitcoin.

 It takes 148,450 TH/s (or tera hashes per second) to mine 1 BTC per day.
-This means that It currently requires an average of 1,484 Antminer S19 machines contributing 100TH/s in hash power to mine 1 BTC per day.
+This means that it currently requires an average of 1,484 Antminer S19 machines contributing 100TH/s in hash power to mine 1 BTC per day.

 **For better understanding of the units used to measure hashing power**, here is a chart displaying the different measures of [data volumes](https://www.eecis.udel.edu/~amer/Table-Kilo-Mega-Giga---YottaBytes.html) and how they compare to each other: